| Melbourne — loading...

 Where: Greville Street, Prahran

-The insider move: Grab your coffee and walk two minutes to the Prahran Market entrance.
-The bench seats along Commercial Road get morning sun and are perfect for a quiet five minutes before the market crowd arrives.
+The move: Grab coffee and walk two minutes to the Prahran Market entrance.
+The bench seats along Commercial Road get morning sun.

 5. Yellow Bird Cafe — The Neighbourhood Favourite